sebw/blog.wains.be/content/posts/2021/2021-10-17-fedora-efi-fwupgrmgr.md

 ## Updating Dell docking firmware

-I decided to try to update the docking firmwares with `fwupdmgr` and indeed, it just works.
+I decided to try to update the docking firmwares with `fwupdmgr` from my t14s running Fedora 34 and indeed, it just works.

-## UPdating T14s firmwares
+## Updating T14s firmwares

 Then I decided to upgrade the laptop firmwares but it was not possible because of this error: